Brainstorming sessions are a valuable tool for teams to generate innovative ideas and solutions for their projects.

 This activity fosters a sense of ownership and engagement among team members, leading to increased productivity and the development of unique solutions.

-In this step-by-step guide, we will explore how to facilitate effective brainstorming sessions.
+This step-by-step guide will explore how to facilitate practical brainstorming sessions.

 Definition: Brainstorming